Is This Lower Back Brace Right for Me?

-In some cases, you may not even be aware this has occurred.
+In some cases, you may not even be aware this has happened.
 But if the herniated disk impacts one or several spinal nerves, it can cause intense pain in your buttocks, thigh, and calf that can eventually shoot into your arm or legs when you cough, sneeze, twist, etc.

 Other ruptured disc symptoms include numbness or tingling in the affected area, muscle weakness, and loss of bladder control in severe cases.

-Whether you are able to treat a herniated disk using conservative or surgical treatment will depend upon the severity of your symptoms, as well as the health of the individual.
+Whether you are able to treat a herniated disk using a conservative or surgical approach will depend upon the severity of your symptoms, as well as the health of the individual.
 In roughly 90% of patients, conservative methods are enough to ease the symptoms of a herniated disc.
 But for a small number of patients, surgery to remove the protruding part of the disc or, in rare cases, the entire disc.

-This at-home decompression back brace can offer the support you will need after undergoing such surgeries.
+This at-home decompression back brace offers the support you will need after undergoing such surgeries.
 While herniated discs are most common in the lumbar spine, they can also occur farther up in the thoracic and cervical spine.
 Because the inserts of this device extend to your T9 vertebrae, the traction brace can also help with a herniated disc in your middle or upper back.

 The combination of anterior (front) and posterior (back) panels provides optimal compression and stabilization, which reduces pressure on your spine by shifting some of the load to your abdomen and improving your posture.
 The inserts are made of a lightweight, heavy-duty plastic that is durable, impact- and heat-resistant.
 Anatomically designed, the medical-grade inserts support the natural curve of your spine for a comfortable fit!
 Although we recommend leaving them in, except when washing, both panels can be removed.
 Depending on the level of compression you desire or what activities you are doing, your back may need more or less support.

-Secured via Velcro closures, which makes the application process for this decompression belt for lower back pain fairly simple.
+Secured via fasteners, which makes the application process for this decompression belt for lower back pain fairly simple.
 However, for the best fit and easiest application, you may want someone to help you put on the brace, especially the first time.
 If you have limited upper body strength or arthritis, make sure to use the convenient hand loops.
 Elastic double-pull tabs make it easy to achieve a secure and custom fit.
 The closures are located in the front so you don’t have to worry about twisting or turning, which could further harm your back.

-A reusable gel pack is also included with this stabilizer for ruptured disc treatment, providing your choice of cold or heat therapy.
+A reusable gel pack is also included with this stabilizer for ruptured disc care, providing your choice of cold or heat therapy.
 Such therapy can be essential for the healing process of your herniated disc condition.
 Applying an ice pack to your back will help reduce uncomfortable swelling and inflammation.
 Whereas, applying a heating pad helps promote blood flow and relaxes your muscles.
 You can remove the gel pack depending on the stage of recovery you’re currently in.
 Consult with your doctor for further guidance.

 This hardshell back brace comes in sizes S all the way up to 4XL, making it easy for anyone to find the right fit!
 You no longer have to be frustrated looking for an extra large, big and tall back brace that works for plus size body frames.